JohnOmernik/zetago/INSTRUCTIONS.md

     - $ ./zeta cluster ldapperf -a -u
 9. (Optional) I like to add a user role now (say "prod")
     - $ ./zeta cluster addzetarole -r=prod
+    - Manually increment the UID from the provided 1000000 (which is shared) 1 million to 2000000 for each role you add.
+I do need to automate this...

 ### Users and Groups
 ----------